phil-huynh/cow-list-alt/README.md

 Confirm this functionality is working properly with Postman (recommended) or via the `curl` command in your terminal.

 Next, add the frontend functionality that allows users to edit existing records and delete existing records (via your RESTful API).

+## Alternative Options
+We want you to focus on what you need to work on the most.
+Here are some ideas for what that could look like.

+### MySQL Review
+Create more tables.
+Be creative - maybe there is a table for books and a table for authors.
+Maybe libraries can have certain books or loan out books.
+Be creative!
+Make interesting JOINs - Many to Many, One to Many, Many to One.
+Make interesting field types, relationships, etc. This is your time to play around with MySQL.

+### MongoDB Review
+Change the prompt so that it uses MongoDB/Mongoose instead.
+As listed in the MySQL prompt above, be creative with the different types of collections and their relationships to each other.
+Try things out, make things as unique and interesting as you can.

+### Node/Express Review
+Make different types of requests.
+Maybe some take URL parameters and some take query parameters.
+Look at the Express docs and see what interesting options there are - how do you want to use each of them?

+### React Review
+Make as many interesting components as you can.
+Some components should pass down props to other child components.
+Some components should have internal state.
+Some child components should alter the state of their parents (or their grandparents).
+Use click handlers, make some forms, play around with what React has to offer.
+React has some fantastic Getting Started docs that can give you an idea for what you want to practice.

+### Promises Review
+A great way to practice promises is with axios.
+Make differen axios requests.
+Chain those requests.
+Catch the errors.
+Then chain another request.
+Catch the errors again.
+Play around with what happens when you try to make multiple axios requests to your server or to an external API.
+For example, maybe you make a GET request for all authors, and then use that response to make a GET request for the author with the most number of books.
+How can you chain those results?
+Play around with it!

+### Client/Server Communication Review
+Similar to the Promises review, practice making different types of requests from the client to the server and send different types of data.

+### External API Review
+Practice using an external API.
+For example, you can use a movie API (like OMDB or TMDB) to find books that have been turned into movies and store that information.
+There's a ton of different options here!